-The Dominguez District's water supplies are managed in an effort to coordinate with existing regional conjunctive-use programs and to take advantage of economic incentives and the lease market to the fullest extent possible.
-The District pumps groundwater from two adjudicated groundwater basins - the West Coast Subbasin and the Central Subbasin.
-The District currently relies on groundwater for 10% to 20% of its total supply.
+The Hermosa-Redondo District's water supplies are managed in an effort to coordinate with existing regional conjunctive-use programs and to take advantage of economic incentives and the lease market to the fullest extent possible.
+The District pumps groundwater from the adjudicated West Coast Subbasin.